Nana Konadu Agyeman Rawlings: Personal life and death

-Nana Konadu married Rawlings in 1977.
+Nana Konadu married Rawlings, at the time an Air Force officer, in 1977.
 They had their first child, Zanetor, in 1978.
-Rawlings was at the time an Air Force officer.
 Two other daughters and a son followed: Yaa Asantewaa, Amina, and Kimathi.
 Her husband died in November 2020, when the election was less than a month away.
 She became less active in her campaign but did not withdraw her candidacy.
 She had a sister called Nana Yaa Agyeman who was the wife of journalist, political commentator and diplomat, Harruna Attah.

 Agyeman-Rawlings died at the Greater Accra Regional Hospital in Accra, on 23 October 2025, at the age of 76.
 Her family announced funeral plans for the late former first lady on Tuesday November 18, 2025.
-It was slated for Friday, November 28, 2025, at Independence Square in Accra.
+A state funeral was held for her on Friday, November 28, 2025, at the Independence Square, before her burial at the Military Cemetery, Burma Camp in Accra.